-While it’s easy to get caught up in the excitement of shopping for features and functions, make sure you spend as much time researching how you’ll pay for it as you do researching the car itself.
+While it’s easy to get caught up in the excitement of shopping for features and functions, make sure you spend as much time researching how you’ll pay for it as you research the car itself.

-Whether you are buying or leasing a car, chances are you’ll need help with financing.
+Whether you are buying or leasing a car, chances are you’ll need to apply for a car loan.
 It’s important to do your homework and get as much information as possible before deciding on the lender and plan that works best for your needs.
-In fact, having a financing plan in place before purchasing won’t just save you time, it can save you thousands of dollars.
+In fact, having a financing plan in place before purchasing won’t just save you time; it can save you thousands of dollars.
 Overwhelmed by the options?
 Here are the five most important steps to take before visiting the dealership.

 1. Crunch the numbers first.

 When deciding how much money you can spend on a car, look at the big picture.
 Are you also saving for a home?
 College for your children?
 Paying off student debt?
 Make sure you factor in all existing and upcoming expenditures before deciding how much you can spend on a car.
-Some banks or credit unions may offer money management tools or financial planners that can help you make these calculations, including an Click here to access our auto loan calculator.
+Some banks or credit unions may offer money management tools or financial planners that can help you make these calculations, including our auto loan calculator.

 Next, consider how much you can spend on both your down payment (the upfront payment) and on your regular monthly payments.
 While writing a big check for your down payment may not be fun, it’ll help keep your monthly payments relatively comfortable in case of any major life changes.
 Don’t forget to look at the interest rates on your loan as well, as the longer you drag out the payments, the higher the rates may be.

-Beware of ending up with negative equity or an “Click here to learn more about an upside down loan,” an increasing problem in which borrowers end up spending more on a car loan than the car is worth, due to high interest rates, long term lengths, and the speed of car devaluation.
+Beware of ending up with negative equity or an “upside-down loan,” an increasing problem in which borrowers end up spending more on a car loan than the car is worth due to high-interest rates, long-term lengths, and the speed of car devaluation.
 If you have an existing auto loan and are trading in your vehicle, look carefully at how much you still owe, as rolling in the remaining balance may lead to or increase the possibility of a negative equity situation.
 Placing a down payment at the time of purchase will assist in avoiding negative equity.
 Be aware of the loan term and recognize that the longer the term, the more potential for increased negative equity over time.

 2. Check your credit.